A 3-ingredient homemade popcorn seasoning recipe that’ll take the flavor of your popcorn to the next level!

 - Cook until popping slows.
 Once you notice several seconds in between pops, immediately remove the pan from the heat.
 Open the lid, drizzle butter over top, and sprinkle with homemade popcorn seasoning!

-To make sure every kernel gets coated, replace the lid once more and shake everything to coat.
+Don’t skip drizzling the butter over the top then to make sure every homemade popcorn kernel gets coated with savory seasoning, replace the lid once more and shake everything to coat.
 Pour it into a large bowl and add more seasoning to taste.

 Combine the seasoning ingredients and set them aside in a bowl until you’re ready to use them.
 You can double or triple the recipe and keep some on hand in a jar with a tight-fitting lid in the fridge for a few extra days.